 While working as a shepherd he had a vision of God telling him to go to the coast where he stowed aboard a boat that took him back to Britain.
 There he became a priest before returning to Ireland with the Pope’s blessing, to convert the island to Christianity.

 He is also reputed to have driven snakes from Ireland, although this is disputed.
 Patrick died on 17 March, 461 (or 493) and was buried in Downpatrick.

 Is St Patrick’s Day a Holiday?

 It is in both the Republic of Ireland and Northern Ireland, as well as Newfoundland and Labrador in Canada, and Montserrat!

 St Patrick’s Day Parade

 Parades were not a traditional component of the celebrations.
-The St Patrick’s Day Parade started in America in the 18th Century – the New York one is the oldest.
+The parade started in America in the 18th Century – the New York one is the oldest.
 The first Irish parade was held in Waterford in 1903, with the first state St Patrick’s Day Parade Dublin in 1931.

 St Patrick’s Day Parade New York

 The original New York City’s St Patrick’s Day Parade was first held in 1762.
-Expect marching bands, bagpipers and revellers daubed in kelly green as the parade proceeds from 44th Street at 11am ending on 5th Avenue at 79th Street at around 5pm.
-Unfortunately due to the coronovirus pandemic, New York’s St Patrick’s Day Parade 2020 is cancelled.
-It is the first time the parade has been cancelled.
-There are more than 200 coronavirus cases in New York.
+Expect marching bands, bagpipers and revellers daubed in kelly green as the parade proceeds from 44th Street ending on 5th Avenue at 79th Street.
+The NYC Parade is held on 17 March at 11:00am.

 St Patrick’s Festival